What Does it Mean to Study Aerospace Engineering?

 After earning their college degrees, aerospace engineering majors can choose from a wide array of careers, including positions in research, design and development, field service, marketing, software development and teaching.

 Educational and career goals vary from program to program, centered on the two main branches of aerospace engineering, aircraft/missiles and spacecraft.
-Some institutions provide a curriculum that covers both areas.
+Some institutions structure their curriculum to cover both areas.
 Other schools completely separate the two disciplines and offer degree programs in both aeronautics and aerospace engineering.
 A handful of universities offer only aeronautic or aerospace engineering.
-Thanks to advances in technology, several universities now offer online master's degrees in aerospace engineering, allowing working professionals to study without leaving their current jobs in this competitive field.
+Thanks to advances in technology, several universities now offer online master's degrees in aerospace engineering, allowing working professionals to study without leaving an established job in this competitive field.

-One of NASA's top female aerospace engineers took time to answer questions from students on the NASA website.
-She explains some of the benefits of her exciting career:
+Jill Marlowe, an aerospace engineer from NASA, took the time to answer questions from students on the NASA website.
+She explains some of the benefits of her career:

 "My work is different every day, and changes from year to year.
 This is necessary for me since I get bored easily.
 The work is challenging (which keeps boredom away).
 You get to work on things that really make a difference to people; it might be a space instrument to measure atmospheric pollution or an improvement to an aircraft that might ultimately allow the price of an airline ticket to go down.